 Hudson River Museum Awarded Prestigious Samuel H. Kress Foundation Interpretive Fellowship

-The Hudson River Museum is proud to announce that it is one of six museums in the country to receive a Kress Interpretive Fellowship.
+YONKERS, NY, August 10, 2018 — The Hudson River Museum is proud to announce that it is one of six museums in the country to receive a Kress Interpretive Fellowship.
 This highly competitive program is designed to provide mentored professional development opportunities and encourage students to explore interpretive careers in art museums to strengthen ties between museum educators and curators in the shared task of interpretive programming in art museums.
 The HRM has appointed Christian Stegall, who recently received his MA in Museum Studies from the Cooperstown Graduate Program to this position.
 Starting August 13, he will be working full-time at the Museum for one year.

 Stegall’s work will focus on Discovering, Documenting and Discussing Yonkers’ Diversity as it relates to the Museum.
 He will conduct new research on the Museum’s collection, informed by the historical archives of the area, and engage in outreach and conversations with the local community to facilitate connections between these organizations and individuals with the Museum.
-Over the course of the year, Stegall will gather 19th- and 20th-century photographs and material culture relating to the history of people of color in our diverse community, with the intent of deepening and enhancing the Museum’s collection.
+Over the course of the year, Stegall will gather nineteenth- and twentieth-century photographs and material culture relating to the history of people of color in our diverse community, with the intent of deepening and enhancing the Museum’s collection.
 He will integrate these materials into the stories the Museum tells about Yonkers’ history, developing holistic public programming and interdisciplinary curricula to interpret these objects for teachers, members of our community, and all who are committed to expanding the national conversation about the need for improved diversity in museums.
 In addition, Stegall will document his process and lead training for Adult and Junior Docents at the Museum.
 The fellowship will culminate in an exhibition of the historical images and personal stories collected during his research.